huggingface/diffusers/examples/consistency_distillation/README.md

 #### Example

 The following uses the [Conceptual Captions 12M (CC12M) dataset](https://github.com/google-research-datasets/conceptual-12m) as an example.
 For best results you may consider large and high-quality text-image datasets such as [LAION](https://laion.ai/blog/laion-400-open-dataset/).
+You may also need to search the hyperparameter space according to the dataset you use.

 ```bash
 export MODEL_NAME="runwayml/stable-diffusion-v1-5"